The Ergodic Capacity of Phase-Fading Interference Networks: Ergodic Capacity of Interference Networks

-While $H_b,H_c$ correspond to the same minimal bottleneck state (and are hence separable among themselves), state $H_a$ is a different minimal bottleneck state.
-Individually, each state has capacity $\log(1+2\mbox{SNR})$, so the sum-capacity with separate coding is $3\log(1+2\mbox{SNR})$.
-Now suppose the following condition is satisfied.

-Then we argue that a sum rate of $4\log(1+\mbox{SNR})$ is achievable.
+From Theorem \ref{theorem:dense} we know that in a large (dense) network there are enough bottleneck links to put the network into a bottleneck state when the channel strengths are fixed.
+Now consider what happens when the channel strengths vary over time.
+While any fixed snapshot of the network state is likely to be in a bottleneck state, it turns out that this does not suffice to bound the capacity of the network whose state varies across the different bottleneck states.
+As an example consider Fig. \ref{fig:bneckvary} where we see three different states of a $2$ user interference network indicated by the following matrices.

+Note that while only channel magnitudes are highlighted above, i.i.d. uniform phase fading is assumed for each channel coefficient within each state.
+For example, the signal at Receiver 1 in channel state $b$ is

+For this example, we assume that the channel changes state between these three states, so that each state is held for 1/3 of the time.

+As a baseline, first note that if the channel were to be held fixed permanently in any one of these three states, then because each state is a bottleneck state, the channel will have capacity $\log(1+2\mbox{SNR})$.
+In particular, note that the capacity of each channel state is limited by the bottleneck link so that it does not depend on the strengths, $\alpha, \beta, \gamma$, of the non-bottleneck cross-links.

+However, now consider the time-varying setting, where each of the three states $H_a, H_b, H_c$ is held for $1/3$ of the time.
+In this case, it turns out that the capacity is not limited by the bottleneck links, i.e., it depends on $\alpha,\beta,\gamma$ as well.
+To see this, consider the following distinct choices for $\alpha, \beta, \gamma$.

+With the first choice, each state is identical and the capacity of the interference network is simply $\log(1+2\mbox{SNR})$.
+However, with the second choice, we argue that a sum rate of $\frac{4}{3}\log(1+\mbox{SNR})$ is achievable, which is \emph{higher than the capacity of any bottleneck state} at high SNR.
 The scheme works as follows.
-Over state $H_a$ transmitter 1 sends his message $W_1$ to receiver $2$ at rate $2\log(1+SNR)$ which is less than the capacity of the cross-link between transmitter 1 and receiver $2$ for state $H_a$.
-Receiver $1$ and transmitter $2$ are inactive in state $H_a$.
+Over state $H_a$ transmitter 1 sends his message $W_1$ to receiver $2$ at rate $2\log(1+SNR)$ which is less than the capacity of the cross-link between Transmitter 1 and Receiver $2$ for state $H_a$.
+Receiver $1$ and Transmitter $2$ are inactive in state $H_a$.
 Now, in states $H_b, H_c$ the users communicate with their desired receivers as they would in the absence of interference.
-Receiver $1$ does not see any interference and receiver $2$ having already decoded transmitter $1$'s message is able to cancel the interference.
-Thus the sum-rate achieved is $4\log(1+\mbox{SNR})$ which is larger than that achievable with separate coding. \QED
+Receiver $1$ does not see any interference and receiver $2$ having already decoded Transmitter $1$'s message is able to cancel the interference.
+Thus the sum-rate achieved is $4\log(1+\mbox{SNR})$ over three channel uses (one for each state).
+Equivalently, the rate achieved is $\frac{4}{3}\log(1+\mbox{SNR})$ per channel use.